4strid/mouse-control.autohotkey/README.md

 To switch between modes use either `Win Alt Enter` or `Win Alt Space`

+`Insert` in Normal mode takes you to Insert mode and `Home` in Insert mode takes you to Normal mode.
+Useful when you know what mode you *want* to be in, but not which one you're in.
+You can access normal Home and Insert behavior with `Shift Home/Insert` when they're otherwise a hotkey.

 ### Normal Mode

 - `hjkl` move the mouse